 Instructions

-- To make the dressing, add the olive oil, mayonnaise, lime juice, garlic, and sugar to a large mixing bowl and whisk until smooth and creamy.
+- Add the dressing ingredients; olive oil, mayonnaise, lime juice, garlic, and sugar to a large mixing bowl and whisk until smooth and creamy.

-- Taste again and adjust the seasoning if needed, then transfer to a serving platter or individual plates.
+- Taste again and adjust the seasoning if needed, then arrange the salad on a serving platter or individual plates.

 Recipe Notes

-- Using a chef’s knife, slice the avocado lengthwise, all the way around, and all the way to the pit.
+- Slice the avocado lengthwise, all the way to the pit, and all the way around.

-- Gently twist the two halves apart, then give the pit a single whack with your knife so that the blade sinks in between 1/8 and 1/4-inch.
-Twist the knife a little and the pit should pop free and be easy to remove.
+- Gently twist the two halves apart, then give the pit a single whack with your knife so that the blade sinks in at least 1/8 inch.
+Twist the knife a little and the pit should rotate enough to pop it free and remove it.

 - Carefully run a spoon along the inside of the avocado skin to loosen the flesh and remove it in one piece.

-- Place the avocado half, cut side down, on a board and slice, or cut into chunks as needed for your salad.
+- Place the avocado half, cut side down on a board, and slice or cut as needed.

 Michael Best says